raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

 + If your message is long, you may need to change the value of how long your message is shown for.
+Why not run the program again to check if the timing fits.
 ```blocks3
 say ( translate [How are things going in Palenstine?] to (Arabic v) ::translate ) for (4) seconds
 ```